19 December 2019

-Most of us have encountered feelings of stress or anxiety in some stage of our lives.
-A go-to activity for many is reading.
-As an avid reader myself, I love to read during the evenings and follow book groups on Facebook where people review the books they’ve read and give others advice on what to read next.
-Through different social platforms such as this, not only can reading be a hobby for some people; it can also feel like therapy.
+According to recent statistics from the mental health charity Mind, 1 in 4 people in the UK will experience a mental health problem each year.
+Many people have encountered feelings of stress or anxiety in some stage of our lives, and a go-to activity to help alleviate these feelings for many is reading.
+Many of us love to read during the evenings and follow book groups on social media, where people review books they’ve read and give others advice on what to read next.
+Through different social platforms such as this, not only can reading be a hobby for some people; it can also feel like being part of a wider community, which is important in maintaining good mental wellbeing.

 Did you know that the NHS now recommends using services such as the Reading Well book prescription service when going through times of stress, depression and anxiety?
 The books are chosen and prescribed by health experts, meaning you are highly likely to benefit from reading the books prescribed.